 That is such a convoluted view of the atonement that it begs discussion.
-Christ did not pay for the sins of all the people who have ever lived in some impotent way, only to be given power by the sinner, but father He gave an actual atonement, a total atonement, a complete atonement bearing in His own body our sins, Peter says, in full for all who would believe and all who would believe believed because of the power of God, not by the will of man but by the power of God.
+Christ did not pay for the sins of all the people who’ve ever lived in some impotent way, only to be given power by the sinner; but rather, He gave an actual atonement, a total atonement, a complete atonement, bearing in His own body our sins, Peter says, in full for all who would believe, and all who would believe believed because of the power of God - not by the will of man but by the power of God.

 Hell is not full of millions of people whose sins were paid for in full, they just weren’t clever enough, wise enough, emotionally moved enough, psychologically stimulated enough to actualize that atonement.
 Hell is the place where unbelievers go and an atonement was not provided for them.
 That doesn’t lessen their culpability.
 In the mysteries of God’s mind, beyond our ability to understand, the sinner is still fully responsible for his rejection.

-So, you can’t limit the atonement’s power.
+So you can’t limit the atonement’s power.
 You can’t limit the atonement’s effectiveness.
 You can’t make it potential rather than actual.
-It is a real true, full and complete provision for sin for all who will believe and all who will believe will believe by the power of God.
+It is a real, true, full, complete provision for sin, for all who will believe, and all who will believe will believe by the power of God.

-Now somebody is going to say, “What about...what about all the references in Scripture to the world?
+Now, somebody is going to say, “What about all the references in Scripture to the world?
 God so loved the world, gave His only begotten Son.”
 And there are many.
-John 1:29, John the Baptist says, “Behold the Lamb of God who takes away the sins of the world.”
+John 1:29, John the Baptist says, “Behold the Lamb of God, who takes away the sins of the world.”
 What about that?

 Let me show you the best answer to that.
-Deuteronomy 32, does that seem like a long trip to interpret that verse?
+Deuteronomy 32.
+Does that seem like a long trip to interpret that verse?
 Listen to this.
-Here is a parallel illustration and it may well have been in Peter’s mind because it is such a familiar, familiar passage, the song of Moses.
+Here is a parallel illustration.
+It may well have been in Peter’s mind because it is such a familiar, familiar passage, the song of Moses.
 Deuteronomy 32, this is an indictment.
 Moses poetically refers to God redeeming Israel as a people collectively but affirms the apostasy of many Israelites.
 Verse 5, “They have acted corruptly toward Him.
 They are not His children because of their defect.
-They’re a perverse crooked generation.
-Do you thus repay the Lord, O foolish and unwise people, is not He your Father who has bought you?”
+They’re a perverse, crooked generation.
+Do you thus repay the Lord, O foolish and unwise people?
+Is not He your Father who has bought you?”

 Do you understand that?
 What do you mean He bought you?
 He redeemed you out of Egypt, right?
 He redeemed you out of Egypt.
 He brought you to the promised land.
-He’s brought you all the way here and many of you, most of you are corrupt and apostate, but you are in the congregation of those who were redeemed from Egypt, the same is going on in Second Peter.
-You’re in the church, you’re a part of the redeemed community.
-You’re a part of the church and almost in a sarcastic way, you deny the very Master who redeemed you, only in that superficial sense.
+He’s brought you all the way here, and many of you - most of you are corrupt and apostate, but you are in the congregation of those who were redeemed from Egypt.
+The same is going on in 2 Peter.
+You’re in the church, you’re a part of the redeemed community, you’re a part of the church, and almost in a sarcastic way, you deny the very Master who redeemed you, only in that superficial sense.
 You know that Paul said, “Not Israel is Israel,” and certainly not all the church is the church.